 Face the truth, my friend.
 Stop right now and think about your home.
 Now, an evaluation is no good if all it leads to is guilt and hurt.
 To stop there would be like a surgeon stopping the operation immediately after making his incision.
 All it would leave are hurt feelings, a lot of pain, and a nasty scar.

-Why not bite off a chunk of time this spring for a single purpose—to evaluate the present condition of your home and then to set in motion the necessary steps needed to strengthen the weaknesses you uncover.
+Why not bite off a chunk of time this summer for a single purpose—to evaluate the present condition of your home and then to set in motion the necessary steps needed to strengthen the weaknesses you uncover.